How a C-Suite Harvard MBA Learned to “Talk Tech” at Boot Camp

 When he told his techies that he was going to try to learn coding, they laughed.
 “They looked at me and saw this business guy trying to do what they do.
 They definitely doubted me,” he said.

-Israel discovered the UCLA Boot Camp, powered by Trilogy’s instructors, technology, and curriculum, and was intrigued.
+Israel discovered the UCLA Boot Camp, its instructors, technology, and curriculum, and was intrigued.
 A university partner praised the program.
 “The program, the curriculum must have a high standard if a university is going to attach their name to it,” Israel thought to himself.

 On day one, the program’s diversity knocked Israel off his feet.
 There were people from different backgrounds, educational levels, and experiences.
 Who would have thought there would be five different professional musicians looking to learn coding in the same class?
 Seeing so many other successful people with a similar impulse fed Israel’s resolve.